solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 ## Exercise 5: Entra Users and Groups (Optional)

-You can use Microsoft Entra Groups to assign permissions in Azure Database for PostgreSQL Flexible Server.
-If you have access to create groups, you can attempt these next set of labs:
+Microsoft Entra Groups can be used to assign permissions in Azure Database for PostgreSQL Flexible Server.
+If the lab account has access to create Microsoft Entra groups, it is possible to attempt the next set of steps:

 - Switch to the Azure Portal
 - Open the **Microsoft Entra ID** app